-- 18. To apply to have your experience assessed, you will need to complete and submit a Qualifying Experience Application Form (to access, click here) along with: - a reference from your supervisor; and - a non-refundable assessment fee. - 19.
+- 18. To apply to have your experience assessed, you will need to complete and submit a Qualifying Experience Application Form along with: - a reference from your supervisor; and - a non-refundable assessment fee. - 19.
 Once you submit your application, we will raise an invoice and provide payment instructions. - 20.
 Please submit you application to qeapplications@cilexregulation.org.uk.